cid-doc/cid-doc.github.io/README.md

 >**Note:** Whenever a change is made through this função, a copy of the affected files in the state before modification is stored in the `/var/lib/cid/backups/mod` directory.

 #### Block logon <a name="block" />
 This function restricts logon in the system to a specific user or group of the domain.
-When selecting it you must inform the **Account type** (User or Group) and the **Account name**.
+When selecting it you must inform the **Account Type** (User or Group) and the **Account Name**.
 If no type is selected, the _User_ type is assumed by default.

 #### Unblock logon <a name="unblock" />
 This function removes the logon restriction applied by the [block logon](#block) function.